How to Handle Political Talk During the Work Day

 Ultimately, employers should stress the point that work comes first always.
 Everyone is still expected to meet their business objectives and to work together in an environment where employees can express themselves in a professional and respectful manner.

 Having an employee handbook with policies and procedures that are easy to read and understand can help alleviate a lot of problems in the workplace.
-Not only do they set the stage for what is deemed inappropriate, but they can also provide guidelines for what is considered acceptable and expected behavior in your organization. strategic HR inc. can create, review, or augment your employee handbook.
+Not only do they set the stage for what is deemed inappropriate, but they can also provide guidelines for what is considered acceptable and expected behavior in your organization.
+Strategic HR can create, review, or augment your employee handbook.
 For more information, you can Request a Handbook Quote or visit our Employee Relations page to learn how we can help.